JoeBussard/javascript-fun/README.md

 `backgroundReset` The color, currently one of the named colors in CSS, for the element when you turn off the effect using toggleActive().

-    rgb-class.ts
+#### Files

-Used to generate the javascript file
+`rgb-class.ts` Used to generate the javascript file

-    rgb-class.js

-Defines the rgbPartyEffect class
+`rgb-class.js` Defines the rgbPartyEffect class

-    rgb-usage.js

-An example of how to use the rgbPartyEffect
+`rgb-usage.js` An example of how to use the rgbPartyEffect